Ephesians 1:1

 and what the surpassing greatness of His power to us who are believing according to the working of the power of His might,

-Paraphrase: Yes, I continue to pray because I also want you to know just how much power God has exerted on our behalf.
+Paraphrase: Furthermore, I want you to know just how much power God has exerted on our behalf.
 It is the same power which God…

 Comments: